Spiriva (Tiotropium)(℞) Prescription Required

 - Fast heart rate

-- Wheezing, choking, or any other breathing problems after use
+- Wheezing, choking or other breathing problems

 - Blurred vision